What information and files should I have on-hand to deposit?

 The deposition interface requires that the wwPDB validation report be downloaded before a deposition session can be completed.
 You are expected to read the validation report and correct any obvious errors before submission.
 When the report has been generated, you will receive an email notification.
 You can then return to the Validation Reports page within the deposition interface and click on the link for the PDF validation report.
 After the report has been downloaded and accepted, you will be permitted to complete the deposition process.

-Coordinate files can be replaced at any time prior to submission using the "Replacement Upload" page.
-Upload the new coordinate file and specify its data type.
-Be sure to select the new coordinate file within the list and deselect any previously uploaded coordinate files.
-Choose your desired merging option from the list at the top of the page and press the "Re-populate" button at the bottom of the page to initiate the upload and incorporation of the new coordinate file.
+Coordinate files can be replaced at any time prior to submission using the "Re-upload files" page on the left side menu of the deposition interface.
+Browse the new coordinate file and specify its type (PDB or mmCIF).
+Be sure to select the new coordinate file within the list, deselect any previously uploaded coordinate files and press the "Process selected files" button at the bottom of the page to initiate the upload and incorporation of the new coordinate file.

 If you encounter any error messages, please check the "Upload Summary" page and read the answer to the question "Why did my file upload fail?" in this FAQ if necessary.